Essential Island Intelligence

 When engaging with the marine waters around Es Pontàs, you are sharing the ocean with indigenous Balearic wildlife.
 Manage these two specific hazards:

-1. Mediterranean Jellyfish Cycles
+1. Watch Out for Jellyfish Cycles

 Ecological Stewardship